MSc Medical StatisticsLondon School of Hygiene and Tropical Medicine

 Medical statisticians play a vital role in creating impact in global health and development.
 Their job involves the design of local, national, and global clinical studies, analysing data and interpreting results to identify the causes of a given disease, as well as measuring performance outcomes of hospitals and other organisations to gauge the health and wellbeing of populations on a large scale.

-There is a shortage of well-trained medical statisticians and graduates from this program are in high demand; employment opportunities are numerous and varied.
+There is a shortage of well-trained medical statisticians and graduates from this programme are in high demand; employment opportunities are numerous and varied.

 By the end of this program students should be able to: